HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/in-person/index.md

 ## Requirements
-All you will need for this workshop are two free accounts to [Felt.com](https://felt.com/), our mapping visualization site, and [NHGIS.org](https://nhgis.org/), the site we use to access census data.
+All you will need for this workshop are two free accounts.
+(1) [Felt.com](https://felt.com/), our mapping visualization site, and (2) [NHGIS.org](https://nhgis.org/), the site we use to access census data.
 Instructions for registering are included in the workshop steps.

 | **Steps** |